pketh/pketh.github.io/_posts/2017-06-16-joy-in-the-making.md

 ---
+redirect_from: "/joy-to-make-is-joy-to-use"
 layout: post
-title:  "Joy to Make Is Joy to Use"
+title:  "Joy in the Making"
 ---

 My favorite building in Toronto is the Ontario College of Art and Design (aka OCAD).
 I never went to design school but I owe a lot to this cool rectangle.